 Corn Mill

-The main mill building is aligned north to south with its entrance on the south gable.
-It measures 38 feet 10 inches north to south by 22 feet east to west and stands two storeys high.
-The pitched roof is covered in natural slate with plain verges and half-round plastic gutters.
-Walls are of random rubble with a corbelled brick eaves course.
-Unless otherwise stated, all openings have flat brick heads and jambs.
+The corn mill is aligned north to south, with its entrance on the south gable.
+It measures 38 feet 10 inches north to south by 22 feet east to west and is two storeys high.
+The roof is pitched natural slate with plain verges and half-round plastic gutters.
+The walls are random rubble with a corbelled brick eaves course.
+Unless otherwise noted, all openings have flat brick heads and jambs.

-The north gable has a 2/2 sliding sash window at first floor.
-In front of it stands an overshot waterwheel 14 feet in diameter by 5 feet 6 inches wide, set in a 7 feet 3 inches wide stone-lined wheelpit.
-The wheel's axle, hubs and rims are of cast iron, and the tie bars between the rims are of wrought iron.
-The two sets of eight arms, 40 angled buckets, and sole plate are all of timber.
+Set in front of the north gable is an overshot waterwheel, 14 feet in diameter by 5 feet 6 inches wide, housed in a stone-lined wheelpit 7 feet 3 inches wide.
+The wheel's axle, hubs and rims are of cast iron; the tie bars between the rims are of wrought iron.
+The two sets of eight arms, the 40 angled buckets, and the sole plate are all of timber.
 Although the wheel was restored by the present owner in the relatively recent past, it is now idle and some of its buckets and sole boards are rotten.
-The wheel is fed by a timber launder supported on a brick pier at the end of the rubble masonry headrace.
-The launder is a modern replacement of an original riveted sheet-iron one.
+The wheel is fed by a timber launder supported on a brick pier at the end of a rubble masonry headrace; this launder is a modern replacement of an original riveted sheet-iron one.
+A concrete-lined opening on the side of the race acts as an overspill for excess water.
+After passing over the waterwheel, water was conveyed along an open tailrace through the store and then along a short culvert to the stream.

-The east elevation of the mill is partly abutted by the single-storey lean-to seed house.
-There is a sheeted timber door into the mill at the south end of this elevation, with a rudimentary porch with corrugated iron roof to the front.
+On the east elevation, partly abutted by the seed house lean-to, there is a sheeted timber door at the south end with a rudimentary porch with a corrugated iron roof.

 Seed House

-This single-storey, single-bay lean-to abuts the east elevation of the mill.
-Now empty, it was undoubtedly the seed house originally, into which the oat shells and weed seeds were blown during the oat shelling process.
+The single-storey, single-bay lean-to abuts the east elevation of the mill.
+Now empty, it was originally the seed house, into which oat shells and weed seeds were blown during the oat shelling process.
 It measures 34 feet 6 inches north to south by 7 feet 6 inches east to west.
-The monopitched natural slate roof has two metal-framed skylights but no rainwater goods.
-Walls are of random rubble with corbelled brick eaves, all in a similar style to the mill's first floor.
-There are brick-infilled windows to the north and east elevations, and a beaded tongue-and-groove door at the south end.
+The roof is monopitched natural slate with two metal-framed skylights but no rainwater goods.
+The walls are random rubble with a corbelled brick eaves course, built in a similar style to the mill's first floor.
+Windows on the north and east elevations have been bricked in, and there is a beaded tongue-and-groove door at the south end.

 Mill Store and Saw Mill